ArnasDickus/Laravel-is-awesome/README.md

 Setup Database locally:
 11) Visit http://localhost/phpmyadmin/
 12) Create new database called `laravel-is-awesome` set charachter set to be `uf8mb4_unicode_ci` (Before last option)
 13) Create a new account for database only.
+Host name must be localhost
 14) In .env add correct details.
 Using commands
 ```
 php artisan tinker